 State Performance Plan and Annual Performance Report

 The State Performance Plan (SPP) is designed to evaluate the state's efforts to implement the requirements and purposes of Part B and Part C of the Individuals with Disabilities Education Act (IDEA) and to describe how the state will improve its implementation.
 Additionally, Section 616(b)(2)(C)(ii) of the IDEA requires states to report annually on each Local Education Agency’s (LEA) performance on the targets in the SPP through an Annual Performance Report (APR).

 Data obtained through each state’s APR, monitoring visits, and other public information are used by the Office of Special Education Programs (OSEP) to determine if each state meets requirements, needs assistance, needs intervention, or needs substantial intervention in implementing the requirements of the Individuals with Disabilities Education Act (IDEA).

 Additionally, states are required to determine if each Local Education Agency (LEA) meets requirements in implementing the requirements of the IDEA.
-The Maine LEA compliance determinations for the 2016-17 school year are listed below.
+The Maine LEA determinations are listed below.